 - Don't wait until the end Complete your application sufficiently in advance of the deadline to avoid any last minute technical problems.
 Problems due to last minute submissions (e.g. congestion, etc) will be entirely at your risk.
 Call deadlines can NOT be extended.
 Please allow some time to submit, in particular if documents are voluminous.
 In case of doubts, the time of submission will be considered as the one posted on the applicant's email. - Consult the Call page on the EISMEA website regularly.
 We will use it to publish updates and additional information on the call (call updates). - Registration Before submitting the application, all beneficiaries, affiliated entities and associated partners must be registered in the Participant Register.
-The participant identification code (PIC) (one per participant) is mandatory for the Application Form. - Consortium roles When setting up your consortium, you should think of organisations that help you reach objectives and solve problems. - The roles should be attributed according to the level of participation in the project.
+The participant identification code (PIC) (one per participant) is mandatory for the Application Form. - Consortium roles When setting up your consortium, you should think of organisations that help you reach objectives and solve problems.

+The roles should be attributed according to the level of participation in the project.
 Main participants should participate as beneficiaries or affiliated entities; other entities can participate as associated partners, subcontractors, third parties giving in-kind contributions.
-Associated partners and third parties giving in-kind contributions should bear their own costs (they will not become formal recipients of EU funding), Subcontracting should normally constitute a limited part and must be performed by third parties (not by one of the beneficiaries/affiliated entities).
-Subcontracting going beyond 30% of the total eligible costs must be justified in the application. - Coordinator In multi-beneficiary grants, the beneficiaries participate as consortium (group of beneficiaries).
+Associated partners and third parties giving in-kind contributions should bear their own costs (they will not become formal recipients of EU funding).
+Subcontracting should normally constitute a limited part and must be performed by third parties (not by one of the beneficiaries/affiliated entities).
+Subcontracting going beyond 30% of the total eligible costs must be justified in the application.

+- Coordinator In multi-beneficiary grants, the beneficiaries participate as consortium (group of beneficiaries).
 They will have to choose a coordinator, who will take care of the project management and coordination and will represent the consortium towards the granting authority.
 In mono-beneficiary grants, the single beneficiary will automatically be coordinator. - Affiliated entities Applicants may participate with affiliated entities (i.e. entities linked to a beneficiary which participate in the action with similar rights and obligations as the beneficiaries, but do not sign the grant and therefore do not become beneficiaries themselves).
-They will get a part of the grant money and must therefore comply with all the call conditions and be validated (just like beneficiaries); but they do not count towards the minimum eligibility criteria for consortium composition (if any).
+They will get a part of the grant money and must therefore comply with all the call conditions and be validated (just like beneficiaries); but they do not count towards the minimum eligibility criteria for consortium composition (if any). - Associated partners Applicants may participate with associated partners (i.e. partner organisations which participate in the action but without the right to get grant money).
+They participate without funding and therefore do not need to be validated. - Consortium agreement For practical and legal reasons it is recommended to set up internal arrangements that allow you to deal with exceptional or unforeseen circumstances (in all cases, even if not mandatory under the Grant Agreement).
+The consortium agreement also gives you the possibility to redistribute the grant money according to your own consortium-internal principles and parameters (for instance, one beneficiary can reattribute its grant money to another beneficiary).
+The consortium agreement thus allows you to customise the EU grant to the needs inside your consortium and can also help to protect you in case of disputes.